Abhishek000786/Weather-Data-Analysis-2011-2023-/README.md

 Analysis and Statistics Applied
 Descriptive Statistics: Summary statistics (mean, median, mode, standard deviation, variance) were calculated to understand the dataset's distribution.
-Correlation Analysis: A correlation matrix was generated to explore relationships between weather parameters such as temperature, rainfall, and humidity.
-Data Visualization: Histograms, boxplots, and other charts were used to visualize distributions, trends, and outliers.
 Outlier Analysis: Statistical methods were applied to identify and mitigate outliers that could impact the results.

 Tools and Libraries